Storage Resources

 In some situations, deleted files and directories may be restored from “snapshots”.
 Snapshots are an efficient way to keep several instances of the status of a file system at regular points in time.

-For the /globalscratch
+For the /scratch

 which contains a set of snapshots named according to the type (daily, weekly, or monthly) and the date-time when they were recorded.
 For example: